codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 Running Transactions Manually
 =============================

-If you would like to run transactions manually you can do so as follows:
+When you have ``DBDebug`` false in your **app/Config/Database.php** file, and if you would like to run transactions manually you can do so as follows:

 .. literalinclude:: transactions/006.php